Pk-Oray/alx-system_engineering-devops/0x01-shell_permissions/README.md

-command to add execute permission
+command to change the permissions on the file